jeichler/opendj/docs/00project/gitusage.md

 Create a tag  using
 ```
 git tag -a 0.3.1 -m "During Sprint 03 - After IPO"
-git push origin 0.3.1
+git push origin 0.3.2
 ```

 For each deployment environment / stage, there is lightweight tag marking the version that is deployed to that environment in the format `env-name`, e.g. `env-dev`,  `env-demo` These tags move on each deployment.
 Please note that the "dev" env might be build from head of master branch for easy of development.
 ```
-# For Dev Env_
+# For Dev Env:
 git tag -f env-dev
 git push origin :refs/tags/env-dev
 git push origin master --tags

-# For Demo Env:
+# Create Demo-Env Tag based on the Version in dev:
 git tag -f env-demo
 git push origin :refs/tags/env-demo
 git push origin master --tags

 ```